amscotti/128bit.io/content/posts/2010-03-30-hello-world.md

----
-author: Anthony Scotti
-date: 2010-03-30T00:00:00Z
-email: anthony.m.scotti@gmail.com
-title: Hello World!
+Title: Hello World!
-url: /2010/03/30/hello-world/
----
+Date: 2010-03-30 00:00
+Slug: 2010/03/30/hello-world
+Save_as: 2010/03/30/hello-world/index.html
+URL: 2010/03/30/hello-world/
+Summary: A quick opening post to check theme formatting and ensure everything is working correctly.
+This blog will focus on Linux/Unix topics, tech news, and some personal updates with the goal of being a useful source of information.

 Just a quick opening post to check formatting of the theme and to ensure everything is working alright!

 Minimal == Good!